All Episodes

 And the idea of bribing dictators in Iran and mullahs in Iran is not appealing.

-So I say this in light of the elections that are coming up, and I'm kind of, well, I should be I shouldn't be shocked, but I kind of am shocked because I just am like, wow, if this was prime minister Netanyahu that may Have been compromised by Iran in a major way, it would be huge news.
+And I'm kind of, well, I should be, I shouldn't be shocked, but I kind of am shocked because I just am like, wow, if this was Prime Minister Netanyahu that may have been compromised by Iran in a major way, it would be huge news.

 By the way, I have Reuters, Reuters reporting on this.

-You know, this is going back a while, but it talks about Israel's security service suspects, in other words, like their CIA, Iran of hacking the mobile phone of Prime Minister Netanyahu's opponent, Benny Gance.
+You know, this is going back a while, but it talks about Israel's security service suspects, in other words, like their CIA, Iran of hacking the mobile phone of Prime Minister Netanyahu's opponent, Benny Gans.

-Gance is his name.
+Gantz is his name.

 Now, okay, now I'm thinking about this.